vladen/aeroflow/specifications/readme.md

 <a name="aeroflowcatch-aeroflowcatchalternativearray"></a>
 ## aeroflow().catch(@alternative:array)
-When flow emits error, emits "next" for each serial value from @alternative, then single lazy "done".
+When flow emits error, emits "next" for each value from @alternative, then single lazy "done".

 ```js
 return execute(function (context) {